-And the easiest way to remember that is to picture a bear.
-Like this:
+And a simple trick to remember that is to picture a bear.
+A big grizzly bear, at that!

 Now that you have that visual firmly implanted in your mind, consider the alternative: bare with me.
+“Bare” as an adjective means to be not clothed or covered.
 The verb “to bare” means to reveal or uncover.
 Think of the expression “bare naked”—and no, we don’t need to add an image here.
 You get the point!

-Online articles and even print publications (where are all the copyeditors these days???) are full of grammar mistakes and expressions misused.
+Internet articles and even print publications (where are all the copyeditors these days???) are full of common grammar errors and expressions misused.
 This is especially true when it comes to homophones.

 Homophones are words that are pronounced alike but are spelled differently and don’t mean the same thing.
-For example, two, to, and too.
+For example, seem and seam.
 Or bear and bare.
-And, to make it really confusing, homophones’ close cousins—homographs and homonyms—may have identical spellings but different meanings—for instance, bow (as in a ship) and bow (as in arrows).
+And, to add more confusion, homophones’ close cousins—homographs and homonyms—may have identical spellings but different meanings—for instance, bow (as in a ship) and bow (as in arrows).

-Knowing the correct spelling to use in the phrase “bear with me” is one thing—using the expression correctly is another.
+Knowing the correct spelling to use is one thing—using the correct version of this phrase is another.
 The verb “to bear” means to tolerate, accept, or endure.
-When you use the phrase “bear with me,” you are basically asking a person to be patient with you.
+When you use the phrase “bear with me,” you are basically asking a person to have tolerance or be patient with you.

-Here are five examples that demonstrate how the phrase can be used (with some slight variations on the word bear):
+Here are three examples that demonstrate how the phrase can be used (with some slight variations on the word bear):

 Other Ways to Use Bear

-Aside from the noun bear (as in a giant panda or something difficult to deal with), the word bear can be used as a transitive verb.
+Aside from the noun form of bear (as in a giant black bear), the word bear can be used as a transitive verb.
 Here are a few examples: